Saltash United F.C.: Western League years (1976–95)

-The club entered and won the 1976–77 Western League Division One at their first attempt.
-Peter Darke guided the club to a 4th-place finish in the club's first season in the Western League Premier Division.
-Despite a 3rd-place finish in 1978–79, the club was back in 9th place the following season.
+Saltash United entered and won the 1976–77 Western League Division One at their first attempt.
+Peter Darke guided the club to a 4th-place finish in their first season in the Western League Premier Division.
+Despite a 3rd-place finish in 1978–79, the club dropped to 9th place the following season.

-Following a 2nd-place finish in the 1983–84 season, the club won its first Western League Premier Division title in 1984–85.
-Saltash United won the league again in the 1986–87 and 1988–89 seasons.
-The 1987–88 season saw the club's best FA Cup run to date.
-The run started with a 3-0 win at league opponents Taunton Town F.C. in the 1st qualifying round.
-This was followed up by a 7-1 thrashing of Ottery St Mary A.F.C. of the lower Western League Division One, and then a 3-0 home win over Tiverton Town F.C. of the same lower division.
-The club fell one round short of reaching the FA Cup First Round Proper, losing 4–2 away to Isthmian League side Farnborough F.C. in the Fourth Qualifying Round.
+After finishing 2nd in the 1983–84 season, the club won its first Western League Premier Division title in 1984–85.
+Saltash United won the league again in 1986–87 and 1988–89.
+In the 1987–88 season, the club had its best FA Cup run to date, reaching the fourth qualifying round before losing 4–2 to Farnborough F.C.

 South Western League (1995–2007)

-By the end of the 1994–95 season the club returned to the South Western League as the high travelling expense of competing in the Western League took its toll.

-League success eluded the club in the ensuing years, with only the Durning Lawrence Charity Cup, won in 2000–01 to show for their efforts.
+Due to high travelling expenses, the club returned to the South Western League by the end of the 1994–95 season.
+League success eluded them, with only the Durning Lawrence Charity Cup, won in 2000–01, to show for their efforts.

-Allan Evans became team manager in 2002 and his influence was immediately felt with new players and a new approach to club discipline and training.

-Despite rejoining the Western League First Division for two seasons in 2004–05 and 2005–06, the club once again returned to the South Western League, with a 3rd-place finish.
+Allan Evans became team manager in 2002, bringing new players and a new approach to club discipline and training.
+Despite rejoining the Western League First Division for two seasons in 2004–05 and 2005–06, the club once again returned to the South Western League, achieving a 3rd-place finish.